 If you saw something awry, was it a mad rush to fix it before the park gates swung open?

 “Most of the time a prop or a set piece won’t shut an attraction down.
 But we might take things out, do some bench work, and then reinstall them the next day.
 Prop and set decor gives the story breadth.
 You could have a set that looks like an apartment, but until you start putting in clothes and books and hanging pictures on the wall, it’s just a set of an apartment.
-Props and decor breed life into a set and tell the story of who lives there and what they’re all about.”
+Props and decor breathe life into a set and tell the story of who lives there and what they’re all about.”

 Growing up, were there certain films or TV shows that you loved watching for the props and set decor?